artica/website/_posts/blog/2015-09-28-museu-da-vila-de-cascais.markdown

 In July of this year, the Museu da Vila de Cascais opened it's doors.
 Artica was responsible for the design and implementation of the entire illumination system.

-We wanted to create something very unique for the museum, something that could engage the visitors and the museum.
-The Interaction was based in smooth color changes while visitors approach the showcases.
+We wanted to create something unique for the museum, something that could really engage the visitors.
+The interaction was based in smooth color changes while visitors approach the showcases.

 {% include youtube.html id="H4fHMpMO588" %}